Usage for Beginners¶

 , for more information about file

 management go to the Document Management section.
-For loading DXF files
+For loading DXF documents

 with structural errors look at the ezdxf.recover